-Two wins from Lomachenko, Lopez and the like – Taylor confidetn Cully is ready for anyone - Irish Boxing
+Two wins from Lomachenko, Lopez and the like – Taylor confident Cully is ready for anyone - Irish Boxing

-Two wins from Lomachenko, Lopez and the like – Taylor confidetn Cully is ready for anyone
+Two wins from Lomachenko, Lopez and the like – Taylor confident Cully is ready for anyone

-Gary Cully [13(7)-0] is just one or two good wins away from mixing it with some of the sports pound-for-pound stars claims an unapologetic Pete Taylor.
+Gary Cully [13(7)-0] is just one or two good wins away from mixing it with some of the sport;s pound-for-pound stars claims an unapologetic Pete Taylor.

 The experienced coach has continually sung the praises of the ‘Irish Tommy Hearns’ and is happy to tell anyone that will listen he is a world champion in waiting.

-It’s a view a number of top pundits hold with regard to the long-limbed lightweight in action and those that have followed his progress have been suitably impressed.
+It’s a view a number of top pundits hold after seeing to the long-limbed lightweight in action and those that have followed his progress have been suitably impressed.

 The feeling now is ‘The Diva’ is ready for a bigger stage and a brighter spotlight, some serious gatekeeper action to test the ‘future world champion theory’.

-The Sarto Stylist admits he needs ladder stepping foes and has targeted the likes of Venezuelan Linares [47(29)-6(5)] and Cuban Gamboa [30(18)-4(3)] and believes those are the kind of fights that could see him close in on the massive names in one of boxing’s most exciting divisions.
+The Sarto stylist admits he needs ladder stepping foes and has targeted the likes of Venezuelan Linares [47(29)-6(5)] and Cuban Gamboa [30(18)-4(3)] and believes those are the kind of fights that could see him close in on the massive names in one of boxing’s most exciting divisions.

-Taylor believes his charge is ready to cause the likes of Teofimo Lopez, Devin Haney, Gervonta Davis, Ryan Garcia and Vasyl Lomachenko trouble right now but is aware that the Naas fighter will have to earn those fights in the ring.
+Taylor believes his charge is ready to cause the likes of Teofimo Lopez, Devin Haney, Gervonta Davis, Ryan Garcia and Vasyl Lomachenko trouble right now but is aware that the Naas southpaw will have to earn those fights in the ring.

 “Without putting pressure on Gary, I think he is going to be future world champion,” Taylor told Irish-boxing.com.